Places to Visit in Bhutan

 Paro spring festival is one of the iconic festivals in the whole of Bhutan.
 The festival takes place in the spring season and there is a huge flow of tourist visiting the Paro festival at this time of the year.

 45.Autumn Thimphu Festival

 Thimphu Festival is a popular festival in Autumn that takes place in the courtyard of Trashichhodzong the office of the Kings.
 People from all walks of life attend this 3 days festival.
-You can include this festival in any one of the cultural tour mentioned below if you are planning to travel Bhutan in fall.
+You can include this festival in any one of the cultural tour mentioned below if you are planning to travel to Bhutan in the fall.
 Please reconfirm the festival dates with us before finalising the Tour.

 46.Bumthang Naked Dance Festival